mdallago/MDLSoft.StringParsers/WORKFLOWS.md

 8. 📤 Pushes all changes back to main

 **Usage:**
-- Go to Actions → "Release" → "Run workflow"
+- Go to Actions → "Release Workflow" → "Run workflow"
 - Enter version (e.g., `1.1.2`) and optional custom release notes
 - Single workflow does everything automatically!

+**Note about "Failures":** You may see failed workflow runs triggered by push events.
+These are due to a GitHub Actions platform issue where `workflow_dispatch`-only workflows still trigger on push but fail because they lack required inputs.
+These failures can be completely ignored - they don't affect functionality.

 ---